sudikshanavik/CS639_PAVT/README.md

 # Program Analysis, Verification and Testing
-### Members : Drashtant Singh Rathod, Sudiksha Navik, Shashank Ropalu
+### Members : Drashtant Singh Rathod, Sudiksha Navik
 + Implemented a tool that parse the Abstract Syntax Tree to report all Assignment Statements and conditions+
 + Implemented a tool to generate Control Flow Graph from given IR, used Data Flow Analysis to optimize given IR
 + Synthesized unknown constants in a program using Symbolic Execution to make programs equivalent